LyraH736/era/README.md

 * Keep both the assembler code and target definition simple and readable
 * Allow every aspect of the assembler to be used on any target
 * Any target errors should be reported in an easily debugable way

+# Supported targets

+* 8008 old&new mnemonics
+* RISC-V 32I

+# Requirements

+The assembler currently requires numpy and numexpr installed, which can be done by running the following command:

+`pip3 install numexpr`

+# Usage

+`main.py [-t TARGET] [-i INPUT] [-o OUTPUT]`